 This indicates that most organizations have the opportunity to improve the impact of Employee Appreciation Day, an important occasion for showing people their value to a company.
 Here are a few suggestions on how to properly celebrate the day:

 Create a purposeful and meaningful experience for all employees.

-If it’s worth doing, it’s worth doing right.
+If it's worth doing, it's worth doing right.
 Get out ahead with some advanced planning.
-Establish clear objectives and executional guidelines to ensure consistency and coverage for all employees.
-Two worthy objectives are to provide opportunities for leaders to personally express appreciation to their individual team members and to reinforce how employees’ work is aligned to the organization’s purpose.
+Establish clear objectives and execution guidelines to ensure consistency and coverage for all employees.
+Two worthy objectives are to provide opportunities for leaders to personally express appreciation to their individual team members and to reinforce how employees' work is aligned with the organization's purpose.

 Use Employee Appreciation Day as a springboard to ongoing employee recognition.

 Expression of appreciation is not a one-time event.
 However, reoccurring events such as Employee Appreciation Day are great opportunities to emphasize the importance and encourage continual expressions of appreciation for day-to-day efforts and recognition for results throughout the year.

 Another company found success by extending Employee Appreciation Day to Employee Appreciation Month.
 This allowed increased opportunities throughout the organization for smaller, but more frequent events.
 Departments and teams had fun creating numerous inexpensive and effective ways to celebrate and acknowledge employee contributions throughout the month.
 Another organization found it helpful to create employee appreciation events on a quarterly basis.

 Employee Appreciation Day should reinforce the benefits of daily recognition.
 It can be a great springboard to implementing an ongoing recognition solution or making improvements to programs already in place.